-- Chiaravalle, Maria moved to Rome with her family when she was five years old.
+- Chiaravalle, Maria moved to Rome with her 10 family when she was five years old.
 Her mother encouraged her to pursue broader schooling than most girls received at the time.
-Maria began attending a boys' techni- - cal school at age 13, against her father's wishes but with her mother's support.
-She spent seven years studying engineering- and developing ideas about what a school should not be like.
-Although she was a - 20 good student, she felt stifled by the strictness, formality, and emphasis on learning by memorizing.
+Maria began attending a boys' techni-15 - cal school at age 13, against her father's 15wishes but with her mother's support.
+She spent seven years studying engineeringand developing ideas about what a school should not be like.
+Although she was a - good student, she felt stifled by the strict-20 20 ness, formality, and emphasis on learning by memorizing.

 Eventually Montessori enrolled as a medical student at the University of Rome.
-In
+In 1896

-- 1896 she graduated as the first female doctor in Italy.
+- she graduated as the first female doctor in 25Italy.
 The following year, she joined the staff at a hospital for children with developmental disabilities.
 As she observed her patients, Montessori realized that many - belonged in school, not in a hospital.
-Though not trained as a teacher, she wanted to find ways to educate these children.
+30 Though not trained as a teacher, she wanted to find ways to educate these children.

 Montessori drew ideas from anthropology, psychology, and medicine to develop her in his or her own way.
 Teachers can help the process, but they should not attempt to direct it or change it.
-Children were given the freedom to learn in their own way, while at the same time required to follow classroom rules.
-In contrast to the commonly held view that children should be "seen and not heard," Montessori's teachers allowed their students to discover knowledge without interference.
+Children were given the freedom to learn in their own way, while at the same time required to follow class-

 - educational methods.
 She believed that children's personalities form as children interact with their environment.
 Everything they experience, she thought, becomes part of them.
-Montessori believed - that the classroom environment was part of 40 education.
+Montessori believed - that the classroom environment was part 40 of education.
 She was the first educator to provide child-size chairs and tables.